dph01/lift-CRUDBasic/README.md

-## Work in progress ...
+# Build your own CRUD screens in Lift

-This is very simple framework for creating your own CRUD functions for a single database entity.
+This article describes a simple approach for creating your own CRUD screens with Lift; 'CRUD' being the common acronym for the database operations of Create, Read, Update, Delete.

+## Why build your own CRUD screens?
-Lift has a few useful ways of generating CRUD operations automatically from your database classes i (e.g. CRUDify, LiftScreen, Mapper.toForm etc).
+Lift already has several useful libraries that automatically generate CRUD functionality for database classes e.g. CRUDify, LiftScreen, Mapper.toForm etc. So, why would you want to create CRUD screens yourself?

+The CRUD functionality that comes for free in Lift's libraries is excellent for rapid prototyping, or even for use in production code where your requirements aren't too complicated.

+The libraries have lots of usable, sensible default code that gets you going quickly, potentially saving you lots of boiler plate code.
-Thanks to thoughtful class design and useful Scala language features you can easily override much of the CRUD functionality and layout to suit your particular needs.
+If what you want doesn't quite match what Lift provides, thanks to thoughtful class design and useful Scala language features you can easily override much of the default functionality.

-I've found these tools to be excellent for rapid prototyping, or even production code that isn't wanting to do anything too complicated.
+However, as your requirements grow you'll probably find your needs diverging more and more from the functionality the Lift libraries provide, and you'll probably need to override more and more of the default code.

+You may want, for example, more control over the layout of the fields on the screen.
+You may want to combine combine multiple entities on the a single screen.
+You may want more control over the processing logic invoked on a form submit.
+When this happens you may find yourself with overly bloated code, trying to coerce the Lift libraries to perform in ways that they were not designed to perform.

-However, in many cases, I've wanted to override so much of the default code that it made more sense to write my own CRUD code from the ground up.
+When this happens that it often makes more sense to write your own CRUD code from the ground up.

-I found this to be surprisingly tricky in places; I had to put a bit of thought into how best to orgnaise the code, and there were a few subtle gotchas regarding the use of RequestVars that had me scratching me head for a while.

-This post is written to help other's who may be treading the same ground. efficiently that I did.
+## What is covered?
+This article describes conventions for organising the required code into methods, classes, files and folders, naming of methods, classes, files and folders, screen flow

+It gives example code for how to perform many of the common CRUD based tasks such as managing state on the server between successive page requests, rendering HTML from the data stored in the database, and so on.

+I'll illustrate these principles using simple single database entity called Event, with a single field called 'eventName'.
+I use the Lift Mapper library to persist and retrieve data from the database, but the general principles could be used equally well with Lift's Record library, or any other ORM for that matter.

+# Prerequisites
+I assume the reader is familiar with basic Lift concepts.
+As a minimum I would recommend the first four chapters of [Simply Lift](http://stable.simply.liftweb.net/) and / or the first eight chapters of [Exploring Lift](http://stable.simply.liftweb.net), up to the section on Mapper.

+You'll find much of the code in this piece has been already been presented in the above two works.
+What I think is different is how to bring those coding techniques together in order to implement easily achievable DIY CRUD functionality.

-# Setup
+# Download example code

-1. To download, build and run application:
+1. To download, build and run the code used in this example:

-        git clone git://github.com/dph01/lift-CRUDBasic.git
+        $ git clone git://github.com/dph01/lift-CRUDBasic.git
-        cd lift-CRUDBasic
+        $ cd lift-CRUDBasic
-        ./sbt
+        $ ./sbt
         >container:start

 2. To import the project into Eclipse, from within Sbt: